Post

 📌 Try It Yourself: Regression Quiz

-Q1: What does a residual represent in regression analysis?
+Q1: What does a residual represent in a linear regression model?

 💡 Show Answer

-The vertical distance between a data point and the regression line.
+Answer: The vertical distance between an actual data point and the predicted value on the regression line.

-Q2: Why do we minimize the sum of squared residuals instead of summing residuals directly?
+Q2: Why do we minimize the sum of squared residuals (SSR) instead of just summing the residuals directly?

 💡 Show Answer

-Because positive and negative residuals would cancel each other out if summed directly.
+Answer: Because positive and negative residuals would cancel each other out.
+Squaring them avoids this and emphasizes larger errors.

 💡 Show Answer

-The change in \( y \) for each one unit increase in \( x \).
+Answer: It represents the **expected change in \( y \)** for every 1-unit increase in \( x \).

 💡 Show Answer

-How much of the variance in \( y \) is explained by the independent variable \( x \) through the regression line.
+Answer: It tells us what percentage of the variance in the dependent variable \( y \) is explained by the independent variable \( x \).

-Q5: Which statement is TRUE about correlation and causation?
+Q5: Which of the following statements is true about correlation and causation?

 💡 Show Answer

-Correlation does not imply causation.
-A strong relationship does not mean one variable causes the other.
+Answer: Correlation does not imply causation.
+Just because two variables move together doesn’t mean one causes the other.

 🔁 Summary